 In February 2021, virtually all of the 14-state SPP region, including KPP's members' service territory, experienced Winter Storm Uri, which resulted in record low temperatures causing a substantial increase in energy usage throughout the region resulting in extraordinarily high natural gas prices.
 As a result of Winter Storm Uri, the Board approved deferring approximately \$19,000,000 in extraordinary power costs related to the storm under GASB 62.
 The Board also approved collecting a storm surcharge of 0.01 cent per KWH starting in February 2021 and will continue to re-evaluate the storm surcharge as of the recovery plan as necessary.
-The unamortized balance of the Winter Storm Uri deferred power costs was approximately \$12,352,000 at December 31, 2021.
-KPP recognized approximately \$6,625,000 of revenue and related expense related to the amortization of the Winter Storm Uri deferred power costs for the year ended December 31, 2021.
+The unamortized balance of the Winter Storm Uri deferred power costs was approximately \$4,684,000 and \$12,352,000 at December 31, 2022 and 2021, respectively.
+KPP recognized approximately \$7,668,000 and \$6,625,000 of revenue and related expense related to the amortization of the Winter Storm Uri deferred power costs for the years ended December 31, 2022 and 2021, respectively.